inge4pres/blog/inge.4pr.es/content/post/sustainable-performance.md

 Below a list of common actions to improve your systems.

-- Review your architecture: sometimes, an external service could be a shared library—you may replace an expensive network call with a CPU context switch
+- Review the architecture: sometimes, an external service could be a shared library—you may replace an expensive network call with a more efficient CPU context switch

 - Code optimizations (in order of efficacy in my experience):
     1. find a more efficient replacement for third party libraries, e.g. more efficient serialization/deserialization,